Doctors Raise Alarm About Shortages Of Pain Medications

 So where's the federal government on all this?
 On the one hand, the Drug Enforcement Administration is trying to get a grip on an opiate addiction and overdose crisis that is killing thousands of Americans.
 So the DEA is trying to control supply by limiting the number of opioids produced by manufacturers.

-On the other hand, the Food and Drug Administration is getting an earful from thousands of doctors, dozens of hospitals and, last but not least, 16 U.S. Senators who wrote a stern letter demanding the FDA do something about this injectable opiate shortage.
+On the other hand, the Food and Drug Administration is getting an earful from thousands of doctors, dozens of hospitals and, last but not least, 16 U.S. senators who wrote a stern letter demanding the FDA do something about this injectable opiate shortage.

 The FDA would like to do something, if it could.
 Valerie Thompson, the associate director of the FDA's Drug Shortages department, explains, "One thing to remember is FDA doesn't control how much manufacturers make and can't order a manufacturer to make any product.
 So it's really up to the market to make to decide which drugs to make and how much."